 by Harold Schrock, AEA Staff Consultant

 Many nutrients are locked in the soil and become available to plants only as they are digested by microbes.
 Phosphorus and calcium tend to bind to each other and be unavailable to plants.
 Minerals—iron, copper, zinc, manganese, molybdenum—are often found only in an oxidized state that’s almost completely unusable by plants.
 Soil microbes, primarily bacteria, will consume these elements to support their own life cycles; as they reproduce and die, the nutrients become available plant food.

 This bacterial waste is also food for fungi and many other visible and microscopic soil-dwelling creatures, some of which compete with plant roots for nutrients.
 These soil dwellers play an important role in long-term soil building.
 Fungi, in particular, are directly responsible for the production of humus and stable humic substances.

 We can encourage this soil-building process through the growing season by using foliar nutrition and good farming practices to keep crops healthy.
 A healthy crop exudes more sugars and feeds more bacteria and fungi than a struggling crop.
-More sugars and other root exudates equal more bacteria which equal more available nutrition to feed both the crop and beneficial soil organisms.
+More sugars and other root exudates equals more bacteria which equals more available nutrition to feed both the crop and beneficial soil organisms.